RubixML/ML/docs/faq.md

 # FAQ
-Here you can find answers to the most frequently asked Rubix ML questions.
+Here you will find answers to the most frequently asked Rubix ML questions.

 ### What environment (SAPI) should I run Rubix in?
 All Rubix programs are designed to run from the PHP [command line interface](http://php.net/manual/en/features.commandline.php) (CLI).
 The reason almost always boils down to performance and memory consumption.